i04n/phpmochiadmin/README.md

 ## Contributing

 We welcome contributions that enhance the functionality while maintaining the lightweight philosophy of the original project.
-Please ensure all contributions respect the security-focused approach of phpMiniAdmin.

 ## Support

-For issues related to the core phpMiniAdmin functionality, please refer to the [original project](https://github.com/osalabs/phpminiadmin).
 For PHPMochiAdmin-specific enhancements, please use this project's issue tracker.